madlabsinc/mevn-cli/README.md

 **Donate: [PayPal](https://www.paypal.me/jamesgeorge007), _[Open Collective](https://www.opencollective.com/mevn-cli), [Patreon](https://www.patreon.com/jamesgeorge007)_**

 A CLI tool for getting started with the MEVN stack.
 The acronym “MEVN” stands for “MongoDB Express.js VueJS Node.js”.
-It offers a super simple boilerplate template and additional utilities for building a MEVN stack based webapp.
-It takes away the hassle of setting up the local development environment which may become a nightmare especially for beginners who are just starting out.
+It offers a super-simple boilerplate template and additional utilities for building a MEVN stack-based webapp.
+It takes away the hassle of setting up the local development environment which may become a nightmare especially for beginners who are just starting.

 - [Basic](http://github.com/madlabsinc/mevn-starter-templates/)
 - [Pwa](http://github.com/madlabsinc/mevn-starter-templates/tree/pwa)